Skip to content

 At Auburn High, our DARE values—Diversity, Aspiration, Respect, and Excellence—are not simply ideals; they are guiding principles that shape every facet of our school community.
 This term, I have witnessed these values in action, whether through our students’ daily conduct or their contributions to the wider school culture.

 Recently, I was proud to receive feedback from a community member praising the exemplary behaviour of our students on the Glen Waverley train line.
 They were described as courteous, considerate, and willing to assist fellow passengers—standing out from students from other schools as role models of respect in shared public spaces.
-Such observations affirm the strength of our values, reflected in the everyday actions of our young people—your children.
-We take pride in the ‘brand’ that our school represents in the community, and I thank parents, guardians, and family members who support us in this.
-Even in moments that require boundaries, the DARE values provide a framework for discussions, restorative conversations, and mediation.
-This strength-based approach can lead to significant improvements in a short period of time.
+Such observations affirm the strength of our values, reflected in the everyday actions of our young people, your children.
+We take pride in the ‘brand’ that our school represents in community and I thank parents, guardians, and family members who support us in this.
+Even in moments that need boundaries, the DARE values give us a framework to use for discussions, restorative conversations, and mediation.
+This is a strength-based conversation that can result in significant improvements in a short period of time.

-Within the school, our end-of-term assemblies are a time for vibrant celebration of these values.
-Students are formally recognised for their contributions, whether through fostering diversity, setting aspirational goals, demonstrating respect, or achieving excellence in academics and beyond.
-These moments of acknowledgement not only inspire those recognised but also encourage others to embody the same principles.
-Over 5,000 DARE posts have been logged on Compass this term, equating to hundreds of hours of teacher time invested in positive reinforcement.
+Within the school, our end of term assemblies are a time for vibrant celebration of these values.
+Students are formally recognized for their contributions, whether through fostering diversity, setting aspirational goals, demonstrating respect, or achieving excellence in academics and beyond.
+These moments of acknowledgment not only inspire those recognized but also encourage others to embody the same principles.
+Over 5000 DARE posts have been logged on Compass this term.
+This equates to hundreds of hours of teacher time invested in positive reinforcement.

 Our student leaders have played an invaluable role in driving these efforts forward.
 From creating detailed term summaries to capturing school highlights through photography and speaking with confidence during assemblies, their leadership has been integral to enhancing our collective school experience.
 Their dedication reminds us of the importance of empowering students with opportunities to lead, innovate, and engage.